FOR PROFESSIONAL USE ONLY.

 Development of joint pathological conditions like osteoarthritis leads to a decrease in the rheological properties of the synovial fluid and destabilization of tribological homeostasis of the synovial joint4.
 Thus, supplementation of injectable product which has ability to restore or even enhance the tribological homeostasis in the joint environment has strong scientific and clinical rationale.

 Intra-articularly injected composite gel consisting of hyaluronic acid and liposomes can act as tribology architecture restoration factor and functions as an efficient solution for movement quality recovery.
 Additionally, the cartilage surface protein – lubricin – plays a crucial role in the mechanism of intra-synovial boundary friction reduction5.
-In details, interaction of liposomes and hyaluronic acid form a consolidated composite gel structure of Lipotris™ tribosupplement, that upon the intra-articular injection interacts with lubricin on the articular cartilage surface6.
+In details, interaction of liposomes and hyaluronic acid form a consolidated composite gel structure of Lipotris™, that upon the intra-articular injection interacts with lubricin on the articular cartilage surface6.
 Thus, Lipotris™ is able to create a complex, multilayer cover on the surfaces of the articular cartilage, transforming the relative motion from sliding to rolling and creating a surface with negligible friction

 Tribosupplement mechanism of action

-• Lipotris™ is a composite of hyaluronic acid and liposomes that form a consolidated material6
+• Lipotris™ is a composite of hyaluronic acid and liposomes that form a consolidated material6.

 • Mentioned interaction transforms the motion in the joint from sliding to rolling, providing a surface with negligible friction, providing the correct, high-quality joint movement